 Students seldom have that opportunity, and when it does happen, it's often too late in the average student's journey.
 Once they've learned how about numbers, we put a calculator in their hand and the investigation about those numbers usually ends.
 And because students no longer need to use long division or multiplication on paper, they no longer remember those processes once they are needed later to factor via polynomial division or to find slant asymptotes or to multiply binomials.

-Math is not arithmetic.
-It's not finding the answer.
+As such, math is not arithmetic.
+It's not just finding the answer.
 Math is the algorithm...the pattern...the process.
 By putting a calculator in the hands of students, we deny them the experience of learning or practicing the algorithm that makes it possible.
 And those algorithms will be used again in the future.

 Almost every mathematical understanding about numbers can be more deeply understood by using a slide rule.
 It prompts the question, "How does this work?"
-And in my experience, students enjoy the discovery of it (see below).
+And in my experience, in my own classroom, students enjoy the discovery of it (see below).

 (Historical note: Slide rule makers used a machine to etch the tick marks.
 These machines were known as "dividing engines."
-With the technology, makers could produce scales representing log (1.01) with great accuracy.
-Doing so, they would promote the accuracy of their rules using the term "engine-divided.")
+With this technology, makers could produce scales representing log (1.01) with great accuracy.
+Doing so, they would promote the accuracy of their rules using the term "engine-divided" when referring to logarithmically-spaced scales.)

 Now, for the MAGIC!